 How Does PRP Therapy Work?

-To prepare the PRP injection, blood is drawn from the patient and is spun in a centrifuge at a high speed so that it is separated into is four components: red blood cells, white blood cells, platelets and plasma.
-This forms a “platelet-rich plasma” solution which is then injected into and around the point of injury, jump-starting and significantly strengthening the body’s natural healing signal.
+To prepare the PRP injection, blood is drawn from the patient and is spun in a centrifuge at a high speed so that it is separated into is four components, specifically, red blood cells, white blood cells, platelets and plasma.
+This forms a “platelet-rich plasma” solution which is then injected into and around the point of injury, jump-starting and significantly strengthening the body’s natural healing signals.
 Because your own blood is used, there is no risk of a transmissible infection and a very low risk of allergic reaction.

 What Are the Expected Results?

 Because the goal of PRP therapy is to resolve pain through healing, it could prove to have lasting results.
 Initial improvement may be seen within a few weeks, gradually increasing as the healing progresses.
 Research studies and clinical practice have shown PRP therapy to be very effective at relieving pain and returning patients to their normal lives.
-Both ultrasound and MRI images have shown definitive tissue repair after PRP therapy, confirming the healing process.
+Both ultrasound and MRI images have shown definitive tissue repair after PRP therapy to confirm the healing process.
 The need for surgery can also be greatly reduced by treating injured tissues before the damage progresses and the condition is irreversible.

 New PRP Patient Evaluation Request